rigmar/CustomTypeAssign/README.md

 # CustomTypeAssign
 IDA pro plugin for assign type declarations with 'bad' characters.
 Like c++ stl templates Less/Greater brackets.\
 Adds 'Set custom type...' action to right-click menu in HexRays pseudocode windows.
-Or can be obtained through 'shft-y' hotkey.
+Or can be obtained through 'shift-y' hotkey.

 ## Works with: